 Once you’ve defined rules, you will integrate them into your data pipelines.
 Don’t get stuck in a silo; your data quality tools need to be integrated across all data sources and targets in order to remediate data quality across the entire organization.

-Data is everywhere and data quality is critical to making the most of it for everyone, everywhere.
+Data is everywhere and data quality is critical to making the most of it.
 Keep these principles in mind as you work to improve your data quality:

-All of these become much easier with Informatica’s integrated Intelligent Data Platform, which incorporates data quality into a broader infrastructure that touches all enterprise data.
+All of these become much easier with the Informatica Intelligent Data Management Cloud (IDMC), which incorporates data quality into a broader infrastructure that touches all enterprise data.